Narekavank: Architecture

-Destruction and current state
+Destruction and ruins

 The monastery ceased to function during the Armenian genocide of 1915 which resulted in the Armenian population of the region being exterminated.
-According to Sevan Nişanyan it was demolished around 1951, at the same period that an official order for the demolition of the Holy Cross Cathedral of Aghtamar was issued.
-The village of Narek is now largely Kurdish-populated and is known as Yemişlik in Turkish and Nerik in Kurdish.
-The scholar James R. Russell, who visited the monastery site in 1994 and 1997, was told by local Kurdish villagers that a 10th-century khachkar (cross stone) was destroyed by the Turkish police.
+According to Sevan Nişanyan it was demolished around 1951, at the same period that an official order for the demolition of the Holy Cross Cathedral of Aghtamar was issued, which was not carried out.
+The village of Narek is largely Kurdish-populated and is known as Yemişlik in Turkish and Nerik (Narîk) in Kurdish.

-The monastery is completely destroyed.
 In the early 2000s "there were still some remnants of an archway of the monastery."
+In October 2003, as part of the commemorations of the 1000th anniversary of Gregory of Narek, Mesrob II Mutafyan, the Armenian Patriarch of Constantinople, visited the site of the monastery.
+NTV said that a villager, who had turned what had survived of the monastery into a stable prevented entry and asked Mutafyan and accompanying visitors for money.
+Turkish gendarmes (military police) interevened and the door was opened.
+Mutafyan did not enter the stable and instead chatted with the villagers.

+The monastery is now completely destroyed.
 A mosque now stands where the monastery once stood.
+Its surviving parts continued to be destroyed.
+During his visit in 1994, James R. Russell photographed a 10th century khachkar (cross stone), which was missing when he returned in 1997.
+He was told by local Kurds that the Turkish police destroyed it soon after his visit.

 In December 2008 the Turkish-Armenian architect Zakarya Mildanoğlu announced that the Turkish government had decided to rebuild Narekavank, among some other half-ruined or destroyed churches and monasteries in eastern Turkey.
 In September 2010, Mildanoğlu compiled a list of around 90 Armenian churches and monasteries in the Lake Van region including Narekavank.
 He recommended that the Turkish government take the necessary measures to preserve them.